SINTEF/dlite/doc/build-with-vs.md

 4. git clone dlite to a directory of your choice

+5. Build and test

-5. Build from the Windows commandline
+5.1.
+Build from the Windows commandline

+   When building with Python support, this will build against your default Python.
+   Make sure you have the following Python packages installed: numpy, pyyaml, pandas, psycopg2 Use `py -0p` to check the Python default.

    $ mkdir .\out\build\x64-Release-vs15
    $ cd .\out\build\x64-Release-vs15